WojciechMatuszewski/programming-notes/js-language/promises.md

 // logs: 'IM CALLED'
 ```

-It turns out **any object that has `then` method** inside it will be treated as
-a `Promise` (at least is expect to behave like one).
+It turns out **any object that has `then` method** inside it will be treated as a `Promise` (at least is expect to behave like one).

-No matter the nesting, `Promise` API will drill to the last `.then` and wait for
-that to resolve.
+No matter the nesting, `Promise` API will drill to the last `.then` and wait for that to resolve.

-Pretty neat stuff huh?
+Pretty neat stuff, huh?

 ### Reducing

-So armed with the knowledge that `Promise` API flattens natively, the _how it
-works_ when reducing promises should be pretty easy for us to understand.
+So armed with the knowledge that `Promise` API flattens natively, _how it works_ when reducing promises should be pretty easy for us to understand.

 ```js
 [p1, p2, p3].reduce((acc, nextPromise) => {